Tejay van Garderen

 As a 14-year-old, he came close to beating a time of two hours for the Mount Evans hill climb, a 28-mile climb of nearly 7,000 feet.
 Soon after that he started notching national titles as a junior in both road and cyclo-cross and continued to score the Stars-and-Stripes jersey as a U23 racer.

-As talented as he was dedicated, Tejay was an obvious pick for USA Cycling's National Development Program and off he went to Izegem, Belgium, where USA Cycling's European base affords program members opportunities to race at the sport's highest level.
+As talented as he was dedicated, Tejay was an obvious pick for USA Cycling's National Development Program and off he went to Izegem, Belgium, where USA Cycling had its European base at the time.